deps-rs/deps.rs/README.md

 [![Build Status](https://travis-ci.com/srijs/deps.rs.svg?token=yrciRgubBGhgocqRMyGy&branch=master)](https://travis-ci.com/srijs/deps.rs)

-## License
+## Copyright and License

-Copyright 2018 Sam Rijs
+Copyright 2018 Sam Rijs and Contributors

-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the Apache License, Version 2.0 (the "License").
-you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0